Frequently Asked Questions

 Yes and No. Patients are seen by appointment first, but walk-ins are worked in between appointments on a first come first serve basis.

 - What forms of payment do you accept?

 Cash, Check, Mastercard, Visa, Care Credit and Scratch Pay

 - Can I make payments?

 Payment is required at the time of service.
-No payment plans are accepted.
-We also accept Care Credit
+Payment plans are available through Care Credit and Scratch Pay.